-- Valid state-issued Driver’s License required.
+- Valid state-issued Driver’s License is required.

+New Mexico Wild is a statewide, non-governmental grassroots advocacy organization dedicated to conserving federal public lands in New Mexico.
 New Mexico Wild is an equal opportunity employer and actively works to ensure fair and equal treatment of its employees regardless of differences based on culture, socioeconomic status, race, marital or family situation, gender, age, ethnicity, religious beliefs, physical ability, or sexual orientation.

 To apply, email a cover letter and resume to firstname.lastname@example.org or through our website below.